MicrosoftDocs/defender-docs/articles/defender-for-cloud/asset-inventory.md

     - **Resource count by environment**: The number of Azure, AWS, and GCP resources.
 1. Select a resource to drill down for details.
 1. On the **Resource Health** page for the resource, review information about the resource.
-    - The **Recommendations** tab show any active security recommendations, in order of risk.
+    - The **Recommendations** tab shows any active security recommendations, in order of risk.
 You can drill down into each recommendation for more details and remediation options.
     - The **Alerts** tab shows any relevant security alerts.

 ## Review software inventory